-This year’s theme is “Forward Together: Valuing Truth and Identity in Service.”
+Last year’s theme was “Forward Together: Valuing Truth and Identity in Service.”
 Featured keynote speakers include Dr. Joy DeGruy and Dr. Stacey Dixon, Principal Deputy Director of National Intelligence.

 Other events include junior and senior officer talk back sessions, Regimental Review, Cadet Talent Show, Speed Mentoring, and more.

 Coast Guard and community members are invited to participate in all Eclipse events.